 CONCLUSION

 The study indicates that using pelletized clove and pelletized WABP can significantly improve the nutritional value of cowpea grains.
 This improvement is evident in the enhanced sensory properties, proximate composition and mineral content, along with a reduction in anti-nutritional factors.
-Additionally, the research highlights the importance of storage container selection in maintaining cowpea grain quality alongside reducing anti- nutrient of the stored cowpea.
-Jerry can were found to be superior in keeping moisture levels low and preserving higher carbohydrate content with improve in minerals content of the stored cowpea grains.
-This study suggest the use of pelletized 0.25g of WABP to enhance sensory properties and clove at 1.0g and WABP at 0.05g, 0.75g for treating cowpea grains to enhance their nutritional value while reducing anti-nutritional components.
+Additionally, the research highlights the importance of storage container selection in maintaining cowpea grain quality alongside reducing anti-nutrients of the stored cowpea.
+Jerry can was found to be superior in keeping moisture levels low and preserving higher carbohydrate content with an improvement in mineral content of the stored cowpea grains.
+This study suggests the use of pelletized 0.25g of WABP to enhance sensory properties and clove at 1.0g and WABP at 0.05g, 0.75g for treating cowpea grains to enhance their nutritional value while reducing anti-nutritional components.
 For effective grain preservation, Jerry can are suggested as the preferred storage option, as they help maintain lower moisture levels and higher carbohydrate content, which are essential for preserving grain quality.

 The consistent levels of minerals across both storage methods underscore the need for additional research into the mechanisms governing the retention of these minerals.
 Such investigations could explore the effects of storage stability on the nutritional contents of cowpea grains.